chrisdrackett/react-mapkit/README.md

 ### ⚠️ Note ⚠️

-This project is still in development and is missing features (including being able to place anyhing other than markers on a map).
+This project is still in development and is missing features (including being able to place anything other than markers on a map).
 Contributions are welcome!

 See the [demo storybook](https://chrisdrackett.github.io/react-mapkit/?selectedStory=all%20props&full=0&addons=1&stories=1&panelRight=1&addonPanel=storybooks%2Fstorybook-addon-knobs)!